 1. Race directors may modify rules as needed.

-2. Any changes will be announced publicly to all teams at official meetings or through official messages.
+2. Changes will be announced publicly at official meetings or through official communications.

 Rule 17: Handling Infractions